anyarama/AiDD-anyarama-lab01/cursor-day01/web_app/README.md

 ## Features

-- REST API endpoints for listing departments/employees, creating employees, updating them, and deleting records.
+- REST API endpoints for listing and managing departments, as well as creating employees, updating them, and deleting records.
 - Single-page front-end (HTML/CSS/JavaScript) that consumes the API with a polished, responsive design.
-- Client-side enhancements like currency/date formatting and inline form validation feedback.
+- Client-side enhancements like live department management, currency/date formatting, and inline form validation feedback.

 ## Requirements